Modyo CLI

 This initializes a functional project to begin a new development.

-Modyo also has a set of financial experience templates that further accelerate the development of solutions in the field of digital banking and the financial industry.
-You can find information about these experiences and how to obtain their templates in the Experiences section of the Dynamic Framework documentation.
+Modyo also has a set of financial experiences templates that accelerate the development of solutions in the digital banking and financial industry even further.
+You can find information about these experiences and how to obtain their templates in the Experiences (opens new window) section of the Dynamic Framework (opens new window) documentation.

 Tip

-All Dynamic Framework templates have a README file with information about their requirements and use.
+All the Dynamic Framework (opens new window) templates have a README file with information about their requirements and usage.

 An organization can also create its own templates to customize the initialization process.
 To get a customized template, use the organization option.